How to Use advanced ACL Concepts

-Symfony2's object instance security capabilities are based on the concept of an Access Control List.
+Symfony's object instance security capabilities are based on the concept of an Access Control List.
 Every domain object instance has its own ACL.
 The ACL instance holds a detailed list of Access Control Entries (ACEs) which are used to make access decisions.
-Symfony2's ACL system focuses on two main objectives:
+Symfony's ACL system focuses on two main objectives:

 - providing a way to efficiently retrieve a large amount of ACLs/ACEs for your domain objects, and to modify them;

 - providing a way to easily make decisions of whether a person is allowed to perform an action on a domain object or not.

 As indicated by the first point, one of the main capabilities of Symfony's ACL system is a high-performance way of retrieving ACLs/ACEs.
 This is extremely important since each ACL might have several ACEs, and inherit from another ACL in a tree-like fashion.
 Therefore, no ORM is leveraged, instead the default implementation interacts with your connection directly using Doctrine's DBAL.

 The ACL system is completely decoupled from your domain objects.
 They don't even have to be stored in the same database, or on the same server.
 In order to achieve this decoupling, in the ACL system your objects are represented through object identity objects.
 Every time you want to retrieve the ACL for a domain object, the ACL system will first create an object identity from your domain object, and then pass this object identity to the ACL provider for further processing.

 This is analog to the object identity, but represents a user, or a role in your application.
 Each role, or user has its own security identity.

 2.5For users, the security identity is based on the username.
 This means that,

 if for any reason, a user's username was to change, you must ensure its